Biology Links for Zoology 250

 Particularly useful sites:

-• Tree of Life (WWW explorable phylogeny of all living things; easy to navigate; limited information for some taxa)
+• Tree of Life (explorable phylogeny of all living things; easy to navigate; limited information for some taxa)

-• Shape of Life (a stunning 8-part documentary series on the development and evolution of life, funded by the US National Science Foundation & several private foundations; a number of the spectacular video clips shown in class come from this series; thanks to Evan Luchkow for assembling this playlist, which includes complete episodes that are playable in HD).
+• Shape of Life (a stunning 8-part documentary series on the development and evolution of life, funded by the US National Science Foundation & several private foundations; a number of the spectacular video clips shown in class come from this series).

 • Animal Diversity Web (Extensive site by the University of Michigan Museum of Zoology; includes classification of some taxa down to genera)

-• University of California Museum of Paleontology Taxon Lift (another extensive site by the University of California Museum, Berkeley; includes discussion of phylogeny and evolution)
+• Museum of Paleontology Taxon Lift (another extensive site by the University of California Museum, Berkeley; includes discussion of phylogeny and evolution)

 • BioDiversity Explorer (useful information on insects, spiders & scorpions, fragmentary information on marine groups; Museums of Cape Town, South Africa)